-Bezos, three others blast off into space this morning
+‘Best day ever!’
+Bezos, 3 others journey into space and back

-From his Blue Origin company launch site in the remote desert scrubland of west Texas, the richest man in the world lifted off in a rocket whose design and testing he directed and funded.
+Jeff Bezos, the richest man in the world, blasted off Tuesday morning in a rocket whose design and testing he directed and paid for, spent a few minutes floating weightless on the edge of space, then fell to earth in a capsule buoyed by three parachutes and landed safely.

-The sub-orbital flight, which includes three other passengers, is expected to last just 11 minutes.
+The brief, 11-minute flight, which rose into the sky at 6:12 a.m.
+Pacific time, is a technical triumph for Bezos’s space venture Blue Origin, and in particular for the subset of its 3,700-strong workforce who have worked to develop the New Shepard rocket, about 400 core engineers based in Kent.

-The rocket is designed to rise just above the stratosphere and release the passenger capsule, which should follow a parabolic arc to an altitude of about 350,000 feet or 66 miles up, before free-falling toward earth, then floating down safely to the ground buoyed by three large parachutes.
+The rocket was designed to rise just above the stratosphere and release the passenger capsule, which should follow a parabolic arc to an altitude of about 350,000 feet or 66 miles up, before free-falling toward earth, then floating down safely to the ground buoyed by three large parachutes.

-About 5:30 a.m., Bezos and the three other passengers crossed an aerial bridge from a fireproof shelter to the capsule, each ringing a ceremonial bell.

-Bezos is accompanied in the capsule by his younger brother, Mark Bezos; 18-year-old Oliver Daemen, son of a private equity CEO who bought the ticket for an undisclosed price; and 82-year-old Wally Funk, one of the original female astronaut candidates for NASA who qualified for the Mercury missions but never got to go to space.
+Bezos was accompanied in the capsule by his younger brother, Mark Bezos; 18-year-old Oliver Daemen, son of a private equity CEO who bought the ticket for an undisclosed price; and 82-year-old Wally Funk, one of the original female astronaut candidates for NASA who qualified for the Mercury missions but never got to go to space.

 The day before his flight, Bezos told reporters that he wasn’t nervous about flying into the fringes of space.
 “I’m curious,” he told “CBS This Morning.”
 “I want to know what we’re going to learn.”